Let's Talk

 - students who have a concern about a friend and want some thoughts about what to do.

 Absolutely.
 The counselor will talk through your issue with you and help you determine the best way to get help.
-If you feel comfortable with the counselor, it's sometimes possible to meet with him or her at the PGCC in an ongoing way.
+If you feel comfortable with the counselor, it's sometimes possible to meet with them at the PGCC in an ongoing way.

 If you believe you need to be seen sooner than the appointment you were given, it's best to call PGCC directly and explain your situation.

-If your next appointment is not soon enough, it's best to contact your counselor directly to see if she or he can see you sooner.
+If your next appointment is not soon enough, it's best to contact the PGCC or your counselor directly to see if they can see you sooner.

 The best thing to do in this situation is to talk directly with your counselor.
 Counselors are eager to get your feedback, positive or negative.
 Often, an open conversation about your concern helps smooth out any wrinkles.
 If, after talking with your counselor, you prefer to transfer to someone else, just ask your counselor directly.